dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/interface/drawingstyle.md

   The SDK comes with 8 default Drawing styles.
 Their style definition are listed below

+  //TODO: add a picture to demonstrate the 8 styles

   ```js
   // DrawingStyle 1
   // Used by Dynamsoft Document Normalizer